Vizonex/aiocallback/README.md

 - [ ] fix attrs support
 - [ ] drop deprecated warnings
+- [ ] Now that I am helping maintain aiosignal itself (Never thought I would see that coming)
+- [ ] Adding [Deprecared Params](https://github.com/Vizonex/deprecated-params) as a dependency since there's a few things I'm warning users about.
-- [ ] Now that I am helping maintain aiosignal itself (Never thought I would see that coming) I will be transforming this library into just a member descriptor library and then readd aiosignal as a requirement again.
+I will be transforming this library into just a member descriptor library and then readd aiosignal as a requirement again.